Cred (LBA) Price Hits $0.0024 on Major Exchanges

-Cred (CURRENCY:LBA) traded up 4% against the US dollar during the twenty-four hour period ending at 8:00 AM E.T. on February 25th.
-Cred has a total market cap of $2.36 million and approximately $63,533.00 worth of Cred was traded on exchanges in the last day.
-One Cred coin can now be bought for $0.0024 or 0.00000006 BTC on exchanges.
-Over the last week, Cred has traded down 19.4% against the US dollar.
+Cred (CURRENCY:LBA) traded up 1% against the U.S. dollar during the 1 day period ending at 22:00 PM Eastern on February 26th.
+One Cred coin can currently be bought for about $0.0024 or 0.00000006 BTC on popular cryptocurrency exchanges.
+Cred has a market capitalization of $2.41 million and $62,745.00 worth of Cred was traded on exchanges in the last 24 hours.
+During the last seven days, Cred has traded down 14% against the U.S. dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.